yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelism.md

 ![Configuration of test pipelines]({{ site.baseurl }}/images/continuous-integration/parallelization-test-pipelines-configuration.png)

 ## Deployment Pipeline
 If you have a deployment configured for a specific branch and each test pipeline reports a successful run another deployment pipeline will be created to run the actual deployment.
+You do not need to change anything if you use one of our integrated deployments.

-As with the _test pipelines_, Codeship will first run your setup commands and then the deployment steps configured for the branch.
-The deployment will be displayed as another pipeline.
-See the screenshot below for the details.
+As we do not run your _setup commands_ for the deployment pipeline, please add a script based deployment before the actual deployment and install any required dependencies there.

 ![Configuration of build pipelines]({{ site.baseurl }}/images/continuous-integration/parallelization-deploy-pipelines.png)